Den4200/ScreenPaste/README.md

 ## Installation
 #### From Source
 * Clone from this repository
-* Run `pip install -r requirements.txt' to install the required packages
+* Run `pip install -r requirements.txt` to install the required packages

 ## The Road Ahead
 - [x] Create basic client w/Fullscreen screenshots